thdud7/VTC-traffic-generator/README.md

 ## Configuring the VTC client(s)

 Each client needs a nearly identical configuration.
 The only difference is that the controller must be able to reach each client at a different IP address.
-Therefore, when configuring multiple clients, it is often easiest to configure one, then clone that first machine as many times as necessary, specifying the control plane IP address for each as necessary.
+Therefore, when configuring multiple clients, it is often easiest to configure one, then clone that first machine as many times as necessary, specifying the control plane IP address for each.

 Each client needs:
 1. Linux operating system with the following packages installed: